 Type of Coil

 Your mod will pretty much dictate what type of coil you ought to choose.
-Different e-liquids will have a slightly varying taste with a different type of coils.
+Different e-liquids will have a slightly different taste with different types of coils.
 It is something that experience will teach you.
 Try out different types of coils and the settle down with the one that floats your boat.
 Or, don’t settle down at all!
 It’s up to you.